rishabhsingh818/rishabhsingh818/README.md

-- 👋 Hi, I’m @rishabhsingh818
+👋 Hi, I’m @rishabhsingh818
-- 👀 I’m interested in ...
+👀 I’m interested in coding, open-source projects, and innovative tech solutions.
-- 🌱 I’m currently learning ...
+🌱 I’m currently learning web development, cloud computing, and AI integration.
-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on full-stack development projects and AI-based applications.
-- 📫 How to reach me ...
+📫 How to reach me: rishabhsingh818@example.com | LinkedIn: linkedin.com/in/rishabhsingh818

 <!---
 rishabhsingh818/rishabhsingh818 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.